Ballot closed! The London Marathon will be celebrating its 40th year in 2020 - secure your entry today with a charity place.

 "That was my first ever marathon and it was the most amazing experience.
 Thank you for enabling me to do it and give my support to such a worthy charity.
 Thank you!” - Emily, London

 The 2020 London Marathon has received a world record 457,861 ballot entries.
+London Marathon ballot results will be announced during the week commencing Monday 7 October 2019.
 With only around 17,500 of these ballot entrants running on the day, the only way to guarantee yourself a place in the London Marathon is to obtain a charity place.

 Not only would you have the added reward of raising funds for those less fortunate than yourself, running for charity is the best way to secure yourself a place in this oversubscribed favourite.

 Secure your charity place and fundraise for your chosen cause - choose a charity below to get started.

 Helping blind and partially sighted people break down the barriers of sight loss.

 In the UK 250 people begin to lose their sight every day.
 RNIB offers help to blind and partially sighted people - practical, emotional, campaigning and reading services - with the aim of inspiring them to realise their potential.